-Pour half of the mixture onto your parchment-paper-lined dehydrator tray.
+Pour half of the mixture onto your parchment-paper-lined dehydrator tray (or baking sheet for the oven).
 Using a spatula, spread the mixture around as evenly as you can until it is about 1/8 to 1/4 inch thick.
-Do the same for the rest of the mixture on the other dehydrator tray.
+Do the same for the rest of the mixture on the other dehydrator tray or sheet.

 Once dried, take a pair of scissors and cut the fruit leather and parchment paper into strips.
 Roll up the strips or cut them into smaller pieces.